 The diversity in the composition of the Management Board Banking is reflected in gender, geography and professional background, among other aspects.
 The Management Board Banking and Executive Board have drawn up a profile that includes the basic principles for its composition and competences.
 This profile is reviewed periodically and updated when needed, taking into account relevant internal and external ING developments.
-Currently it reflects, among others, its composition and the aim to have a minimum gender diversity of 30%.
-On 31 December 2021 there were two female board members.
+The last update was in 2017 and shared with the Annual General Meeting in April 2018, which reflected, among others, its composition and the aim to have a minimum gender diversity of 30%.
+On 31 December 2020 there were two female board members.
 For more information we refer to the Executive Board profile on ing.com (also applicable to the Management Board Banking).

 In performing its duties, the Management Board Banking shall carefully consider and act in accordance with the interests of ING, taking into consideration the interests of all ING's stakeholders.
-Therefore, proposals to the Management Board Banking must at least address the elements as described above in Principle 2.
+Therefore, proposals to the Management Board Banking must at least address three elements as described above in Principle 2.
 When considering these interests, the Management Board Banking shall take into account the continuity of ING, the environment in which ING operates, as well as applicable legislation, regulation and codes of conduct.

-15. One member of the executive board will have the duty of preparing decision-making by the executive board on risk management.
+15. One member of the executive board will have the duty of preparing decisionmaking by the executive board on risk management.
 This member will be involved in good time in the preparation of decisions that are of material significance for the bank's risk profile, especially where these decisions may result in a departure from the risk appetite approved by the supervisory board.
 This member may combine his or her function with other responsibilities, provided that he or she does not bear any individual commercial responsibility and operates independently from commercial areas.